 Build the supervisory defence pack before the JST asks.
 One-pagers per contentious item, challenger-ready, traceable to source systems.

-Banks that anchor their starting point using ANCHOR™ cut JST clarification requests on T-0 by an average of 60%, compress their data remediation cycles by 3–4 weeks, and enter the stress test with an uncontested baseline — so every bps of depletion is attributable to the scenario, not to data quality issues.
+Banks that anchor their starting point using ANCHOR™ materially reduce JST clarification requests on T-0, compress their data remediation cycles, and enter the stress test with an uncontested baseline — so every bps of depletion is attributable to the scenario, not to data quality issues. †

 “Keep the balance sheet constant” is the most misunderstood instruction in the EBA exercise.
 The RTS is explicit about what constant means, what departures are allowed, and how run-off of matured exposures must be handled.